Empowering Learners to Respond to Gender Based Violence—Canadian Women's Foundation

 Some statistics:

-• After completing the “What is Gender-Based Violence Module?”, 98% of learners said they have a better understanding of Gender-Based Violence (GBV); 96% of learners said the same after taking the “Realities of Abusive Relationships” module.
+• After completing the “What is Gender-Based Violence Module?”, 98% of learners said they have a better understanding of gender-based violence; 96% of learners said the same after taking the “Realities of Abusive Relationships” module.

 • 83% of learners would recommend this course to others